Azure-Samples/azure-spring-boot-samples/aad/aad-b2c-with-spring-security/aad-b2c-resource-server/README.md

 ```

 ##### Support custom JwtAuthenticationConverter
 Spring security support custom JwtAuthenticationConverter.
-The custom converter logic can be added with the following code:
+The custom converter logic can be added using the following code:
 ```java
 @EnableWebSecurity
 @EnableGlobalMethodSecurity(prePostEnabled = true)